See what Alkami designers, researchers, and developers use to build our design language.

 Icon Font Demo is the tool used to manage all the iconography and Lottie animations used on The Alkami Platform.

 The base icon is Google's Icon set, but have been modified slightly to fit our spacing framework.
 There is plans to redesign a completely custom (and themable) set of icons in the near future.

-All of the Lottie animations in Slughorn take full advantage of our set of themable design tokens, and will utilize the FI branded color ramps.
+All of the Lottie animations take full advantage of our set of themable design tokens, and will utilize the FI branded color ramps.